kalimsh1/PfSense-Firewall-Configuration/README.md

 Packages: Lists installed tools (e.g., arpwatch 0.2.1) for managing extra features.
 Customization: Add widgets (via the "+" button) to monitor specific details like traffic or logs, making it easier to focus on what matters.
 ![Screenshot 2025-06-03 031709](https://github.com/user-attachments/assets/18d138b8-d5dd-4175-a3b5-e835f9eeba66)

-This guide provides a comprehensive sequence for setting up pfSense in a VMware environment, with specific steps aligned to the provided images for clarity and documentation.